NEONGASHMEN/Yeet/README.md

 ### Usage:

-Rep.txt:  Add words that are to be repeated inside the password (one per line)
+Words.txt:  Add words that are to be repeated inside the password (one per line)

-Non_rep.txt:  Add words that occur only once inside the password (one per line)
+Symbols.txt:  Add symbols that are inside the password (one per line)

 <pr><code>python3 Yeet.py</code></pr>